daoch4n/ai/README.md

-# AiderFixer GitHub App
+# 🚧 AiderFixer GitHub App 🚧 It just comments for now 🚧

-A Cloudflare Worker that implements a GitHub App to automatically generate pull requests from issues labeled with "aider-pro".
+🚧 A Cloudflare Worker that implements a GitHub App to automatically generate pull requests from issues labeled with "aider-pro". 🚧

-## Features
+## Features 🚧

-- Listens for the "aider-pro" label being added to issues
+- Listens for the "aider-pro" label being added to issues ✅
-- Creates a new branch for the issue
+- Creates a new branch for the issue 🚧
-- Either:
+- Either: 🚧
-  - Triggers the `aider-process-issue.yml` workflow if it exists in the repository
+  - Triggers the `aider-process-issue.yml` workflow if it exists in the repository 🚧
-  - Creates a placeholder PR with instructions if the workflow doesn't exist
+- Adds appropriate labels and comments to track progress ✅
-- Adds appropriate labels and comments to track progress
+# 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧
 ## Setup

 ### 1. Register a GitHub App